-5. Irrevocable Trust.
+- 5. Irrevocable Trust.
 No specific language is needed to make a trust irrevocable.
 However, action in question must clearly reflect the settlor's intent that the trust be irrevocable.
 Jenkins v.
 Jenkins 522 S.W.3d 771, 782 (Tex.
 App.--Houston [1st Dist.]
 2017, no pet.).
-Irrevocable trusts establish rights in beneficiaries that are protected both by trust law and property law, so they cannot be revoked without their consent or due process of law.

-6. Spendthrift Trust.
+Irrevocable trusts establish rights in beneficiaries that are protected both by trust law and property law, so they cannot be revoked without their consent or due process of law. - 6.
+Spendthrift Trust.
 A spendthrift trust is a trust that contains a clause prohibiting a beneficiary or her creditors from obtaining trust principal or income before it is distributed to the beneficiary.
 Tex.
 Prop.
 Code § 112.035(a).
 Assets held in a discretionary distribution spendthrift trust are impervious to creditor's claims.
 All that is required to make a trust a spendthrift trust is a declaration in the trust instrument.
 Tex.
 Prop.
 Code § 112.035(b).
-However, where the settlor is also a beneficiary of the trust, they assets are not exempt from creditor's claims.
+However, where the settlor is also a beneficiary of the trust (a self-settled trust), they assets are not exempt from creditor's claims.
 Tex.
 Prop.
 Code § 112.035(d).
 Various exceptions to this rule are set out in Section 112.035.
 Shurley v.
 Tex.
 Comm.
 Bank-Austin, N.A., 115 F.3d 333, 338 (5th Cir.
 1997) ("We have recognized that a beneficiary's interest in a spendthrift trust is not subject to claims of creditors under Texas law '[u]nless the settlor creates the trust and makes himself beneficiary.'
 The rationale for this 'self-settlor' rule is obvious enough: a debtor should not be able to escape claims of his creditors by himself setting up a spendthrift trust and naming himself as beneficiary.
-Such a maneuver allows the debtor, in the words of appellees, to 'have his cake and eat it too.'" (citation omitted))

-7. Self-Settled Trust.
+Such a maneuver allows the debtor, in the words of appellees, to 'have his cake and eat it too.'"
+(Citation omitted). - 7.
+Self-Settled Trust.
 A self-settled trust is a trust where the settlor and the beneficiary are the same persons; said differently, a self-settled trust is where the settlor conveys property to a trustee for the benefit of the settlor as beneficiary.
 Self-settled trusts are not protected from creditors' claims.
-See Section VI.A.5.

-VII.
-ESTATE PLANNING TRUSTS.
-The most popular estate planning trusts are:GST (generation-skipping dynasty trust; QPRT (qualified personal residence trust); CRT (charitable remainder trust); GRAT (grantor retained annuity trust), and GRUT (grantor retained unitrusts).
-I advise all Family Lawyer, if they run into one of these trusts in a divorce, to consult with an estate planning lawyer.
-Not only are the jurisdictional and procedural aspects of trust litigation different from ordinary divorce law, but more importantaly, actions taken in litigating or settling a divorce may have income, gift, or estate tax consequences, or may alter what third parties will receive under the estate plan.
+See Section IV.A.6. - V. ESTATE PLANNING TRUSTS.
+The most popular estate planning trusts are:GST (generation-skipping dynasty trust); QPRT (qualified personal residence trust); CRT (charitable remainder trust); GRAT (grantor retained annuity trust), and GRUT (grantor retained unitrusts).
+If you run into one of these trusts in a divorce, consult with an estate planning lawyer.
+Actions taken with divorce in mind may have income, gift, or estate tax consequences, or may alter what third parties will receive under the estate plan.